bradgarropy/bradgarropy.com/content/posts/homeaway-interview-process-phone-screens.md

 topic: coding
 ---

 After learning web development independently for the past two years, I decided it was finally time to see what was available.
-I've been at [Dell][1] for eight years, so I had to start from scratch.
-I created a solid portfolio on [Github][2], wrote up my [resume][3], and even made a [LinkedIn][4].
-Luckily I have friends at some great Austin based companies, so I started with referrals and got a response from [HomeAway][5] first.
+I've been at [Dell][dell] for eight years, so I had to start from scratch.
+I created a solid portfolio on [Github][github], wrote up my [resume][resume], and even made a [LinkedIn][linkedin].
+Luckily I have friends at some great Austin based companies, so I started with referrals and got a response from [HomeAway][homeaway] first.

 ## hr phone screen